Course No. 9025

 After reading Chapter 4, participants will be able to:

-4. Specify the requirements for an installment sale, determine how to elect out of the installment method, identify the variables affecting §453 availability, and determine how to use a property option to receive income and postpone tax.
+- Specify the requirements for an installment sale, determine the variables affecting §453 availability, and recall how to use a property option to receive income and postpone tax.

 At the start of Chapter 5, participants should identify the following topics for study: